geonetwork/core-geonetwork/AI_POLICY.md

 ## Summary

-* Contributors must appropriate the output of the AI/LLM tools
+* Contributors must take full ownership of the output of AI/LLM tools
 * Contributors must disclose which parts of their contributions were done by AI/LLM tools
-* Failure to show accountability or answer questions will result in a rebuttal of the submission
+* Failure to show accountability or answer questions will result in a rejection of the submission
 * Agents that take action in our digital spaces (e.g. `@copilot`) without human approval are banned

 ## Policy

-GeoNetwork's policy is that contributors can use whatever tools they would like to craft their contributions, but the output of these tools must be **appropriated by said contributors** before submission.
+GeoNetwork's policy is that contributors can use whatever tools they would like to craft their contributions, but **they have to take full ownership of the output of these tools** before submission.
 This means that contributors must carefully read and review all AI (Artificial Intelligence) / Large Language Model (LLM)-generated code or text before they ask other project members to review it.

 The contributor is always the author and is **fully accountable** for their contributions.
 Contributors should be sufficiently confident that the contribution is high enough quality that asking for a review is a good use of scarce maintainer time, and they should be **able to answer questions about their work** during review.
 "The LLM said so" is *not* an acceptable answer.

-Failure to prove accountability or provide answers will result in a **straightforward rebuttal** of the proposed contribution for further improvement.
+Failure to prove accountability or provide answers will result in a **straightforward rejection** of the proposed contribution for further improvement.

 We aspire to be a welcoming community that helps new contributors grow their expertise, but learning involves taking